alexk99/the_router/quagga_bgp.md

 	$rvrf ip link set address 6C:B3:11:51:15:50 up rkni_p0

-KNIs MAC address should be equal to the MAC address of the corresponding TheRouter's VIF interfaces which can be found out using the "rcli sh vif" command.
+KNIs MAC address should be equal to the MAC address of the corresponding VIF interface which can be found out using the "rcli sh vif" command.

 Check out the routing table.
 There are only directly connected routes and a default route there: